-A comprehensive review of process safety training for all personal should be a constant mainstay for organisations that either have or wish to create, a credible organisational wide process safety culture.
+A comprehensive review of process safety training for all personnel should be a constant mainstay for organisations that either have or wish to create, a credible organisational-wide process safety culture.
 However, with the susceptibility of loss to fire and explosion when combined with the infrequency by which businesses restart their operations, training on specific start-up procedures and subsequent fail-safes is an extremely beneficial task.

 Furthermore, a holistic top-down culture that includes strong leadership and company-wide communication is critical during the start-up phase.
 Having an informed workforce that maintains and seeks to improve process safety culture is important during this specific time of unprecedented stress and anxiety.